Remembering The Falling Man 911

 Journalism and the freedom of the press has an ethnology all of its own.
 The victim falling to his death on 911 did not go to work to become an icon of a tragic day.

-It is unfortunate how a murdered man becomes a reluctant hero in his dying moments and somehow brings a badge of honor to the photojournalist who captured this barbarism.
+It is unfortunate how a murdered man becomes a reluctant hero in his dying moments and this somehow brings a badge of honor to the photojournalist who captured this barbarism.

 Journalists and photojournalists have a responsibility to bring us news, to investigate on our behalf.
 They also have a responsibility to attempt to achieve equilibrium between their story gathering abilities and the right to the privacy and dignity of an individual.